Last Updated: 6/24/2022

 Why is my claim taking so long to process?

-If it’s been a while since you’ve filed your claim and you haven’t received any notice from the provider about progress, it might be a good idea to reach out to them to check the status of the claim.
+If it’s been a while since you’ve filed and you haven’t received any notice from the provider about progress, it might be a good idea to reach out to them to check the status of the claim.
 Or if you’ve purchased your travel insurance policy with Yonder, reach out to our team and we’d be happy to look into it for you!

 What coverage should I be looking for when booking future travel?

 The most flexible cancellation coverage in the travel insurance industry is called Cancel for Any Reason.
-This allows you to cancel your trip for any reason at all and receive 50%-75% of your trip cost back.
+This allows you to cancel your trip for any reason at all and receive 50%-75% of your trip payments back.

 Having COVID-19 medical coverage is also vital since your major medical health insurance likely won’t provide coverage outside the States.
 Look for policies that contain medical coverage if you were to contract COVID-19 during your trip.